When you Game Plan Your Brand you are on your way to a successful outcome.

 As a business owner, creative or marketing professional, you need to spend a little time to map out your target audience, brand message, most effective vehicles, define the goals for each tactic ‚ and how exactly you’re going to get there.

 That’s why you need to “game plan your brand.”
 Follow a clearly laid out path from where you are — to where you need to go.

 You can easily break this path up into different phases.

-But, how does this apply to small business?
+How does this apply to small businesses?

-The second step is to evaluate your marketing assets and evaluate what parts need fixing or what is missing in the communications process.
+The first step is to understand what problem you want to solve and set a goal that will drastically improve business.
+Next, evaluate your marketing assets and evaluate what parts need fixing or what is missing in the communications process.

 Third, interview your key stakeholders on their understanding of your problem you are trying to solve.
 They are your greatest resource and the ones you will get the most insights.
 There are a number of ways to do this analysis.
 For example, develop a SWOT analysis of your business.
 (Strength, Weakness, Opportunities, Threats).